Zee1234/BenjaminLottStoryline/arcs/00-filler/02-NewHome.md

 And even with that protection, he, and especially his backpack, looked absolutely soaked.

-<span class="zeeNPCColor">"Thanks for yelling out mate, I wasn't sure what I was seeing here, what with all the rain!
-Name's Kaden, what's yours?"</span>
+"Thanks for yelling out mate, I wasn't sure what I was seeing here, what with all the rain!
+Name's Kaden, what's yours?"

 And there was the single most feared question that had been asked.
 Not knowing how to answer, he took a deep breath before just... speaking.

-<span class="zeeCustomColor">"Benjamin."</span> It was a simple name, at least in some of the places he had travelled it was.
+"Benjamin."
+It was a simple name, at least in some of the places he had travelled it was.
 He had met many Benjamins while walking through Moon Country.

-<span class="zeeNPCColor">"Well, Benjamin,"</span> he said, a smile growing on his face as he took off the large coat and what could only be described as a beanie hat. <span class="zeeNPCColor">"It's nice to meet you!
+"Well, Benjamin," he said, a smile growing on his face as he took off the large coat and what could only be described as a beanie hat.
+"It's nice to meet you!
 Nice to see that I was not the only one caught out in the rain.
-Where you headed?"</span>
+Where you headed?"

 Kaden seemed to be eyeing... _Benjamin_.
 That name would take getting used to.
 But might as well keep it, now.

-<span class="zeeCustomColor">"Going east, I guess.
+"Going east, I guess.
 I've already travelled... well I've already traveled over most everything.
 Haven't gone too far south or too far north but...
 I guess I'm just going to go East until I decided to stop."</span> Benjamin checked the rice, giving it a stir with a spoon/fork/knife hybrid thingy that he had picked up with some emergency supplies.

-<span class="zeeNPCColor">"Well I got some good news and some bad news for you, Benjamin,"</span> Kaden said, drying his black, curly hair with a towel that Benjamin was not entirely sure of the origins of.
+"Well I got some good news and some bad news for you, Benjamin,"</span> Kaden said, drying his black, curly hair with a towel that Benjamin was not entirely sure of the origins of.
 Probably just a deep pocket in Kaden's backpack, which Ben.
 Yes, _Ben_ was a good way to say it.
 The backpack, which Ben now noticed was sitting on a rock, opened and airing out.
 The insides actually seemed rather dry, so apparently it was a fairly well waterproofed backpack. <span class="zeeNPCColor">"You're about as _East_ as you can go.
 Maybe you can rent a ship to go even further _East_, but, and I don't mean to be rude here, but you don't look like the type that could afford a ship."</span>

 Ben smiled. <span class="zeeCustomColor">"No, probably not,"</span> he thought.
 He had already had to sneak aboard a ship from Flowers to Island, and then from Island to Honey.
 Just more things to add to his growing list of crimes that he somehow got away with.